open-rmf/rmf-web/packages/rmf-dashboard-framework/docs/getting-started.md

 ### Creating a Basic Dashboard

 At this point, you should be able to follow the [demo dashboard example](../examples/demo/main.tsx).
-You may need to install additional deps if you want to use the same fonts and the demo.
+You may need to install additional deps if you want to use the same fonts as the demo.

 ```bash
 pnpm add -w @fontsource/roboto